Life on campus

 - Check if you need to register with the police - use gov.uk

-- Collect your Biometric Residence Permit (BRP) once your quarantine period is complete (you will have additional time to collect this due to quarantine Covid restrictions)
+- Collect your Biometric Residence Permit (BRP) once your quarantine period is complete (you will have additional time to collect this due to quarantine Covid restrictions) - if you have set your BRP to be delivered to campus, you will be emailed to arrange a collection appointment once your BRP is ready.
+Guidance about BRP collection is available online.

 - Get a UK sim card for your phone